code16/sharp/docs/guide/commands.md

 }
 ```

-More on this `return $this->reload();` below.

 ### Command scope: instance or entity

-The example above is an "entity" case: Command applies to a subset of entities, or all of them.
-To get the EntityList context (search, page, filters...), you can check `$this->queryParams`, just like in the EntityList itself.
+The example above is an "entity" case, reserved to EntityLists: Command applies to a subset of instances, or all of
+them.
+To get the EntityList context (search, page, filters...), you can check `$this->queryParams`, just like in the
+EntityList itself.

-To create an instance Command (relative to a specific instance), the Command class must extend `Code16\Sharp\EntityList\Commands\InstanceCommand`.
-The execute method signature is a bit different:
+To create an instance Command (relative to a specific instance, which can be placed on each EntityList row, or in a Sho
+Page), the Command class must extend `Code16\Sharp\EntityList\Commands\InstanceCommand`.
+The execute method signature is
+a bit different:

 ```php
 public function execute($instanceId, array $params = []): array